imaginevision/Z-Camera-Doc/expansion/expansion.md

 - VCC
 - GND

 The port is multiplexed.
-We need an EEPROM in the extendtion board to indentify how to configurate the pin.
+We need an EEPROM in the extension board to indentify how to configure the pin.
-When the camera booting, it will read the first byte in external EEPROM(address 0xa3) to indentify the expansion role.
+When the camera is booting up it reads the first byte in external EEPROM(address 0xa3) to indentify the expansion role.

 Please note here, hot plug is not supported.
-Currently the following role is supported:
+Currently we only support the following roles:

 - CVBS + shutter line (0x00 in first byte)
 - CVBS + SBUS (0x01 in first byte)